flare-foundation/docs/docs/tech/glossary.md

 : In [FBA](#fba) consensus each node has multiple lists of other nodes which it voluntarily decides to trust, forming its quorum slices.
 All nodes in a quorum slice agreeing on a result are enough to convince the node of that result.
 If the quorum slices are correctly built, global quorum emerges from these local quorum slices.

 RPC { #rpc }
 : Remote Procedure Call is a protocol that allows a program executing on a computer to request a service from another program, typically running on a different computer.
+[Flare offers some public and private nodes with RPC capabilities](../apis/index.md#access-nodes).

 Smart Contract { #smart_contract }
 : Computer program running on a blockchain, typically one based on the [EVM](#evm).
 The blockchain’s immutability ensures that the contract is not tampered with, and running it on several machines bound together by a consensus algorithm ensures faithful execution.
 Smart contracts are said to be self-enforcing.